nicholaswilde/recipes/docs/main/spicy-pumpkin-curry-pot-pie.md

 ### Step 1

 Preheat oven to 400°F. Sauté onion & parsnips in oil for 5 minutes.
 Stir in squash.
 Cover and cook 5 minutes.
 Add kale and salt, stir, cover and cook another 5 minutes or so until vegetables are tender.
-Add garbanzo beans, spicy pumpkin curry simmer sauce and raisins, stir to combine.
+Add garbanzo beans, [spicy pumpkin curry simmer sauce][1] and raisins, stir to combine.
 Cover and reduce heat to simmer 5 minutes.
 Remove from heat.

 ### Step 2